-3.3.2 Catchment Description
+5.3.2 CATCHMENT PARAMETERS

-The following catchment parameters are required for the program to generate a unit and storm hydrograph.
+The following catchment parameters are required for CUHP to generate unit and storm hydrographs.

-- Area: Catchment area in square miles.
+- Area: Catchment area in square miles (or acres).
 See Table 6-1 for catchment size limits.
 Typically, a 5-minute unit hydrograph is used in CUHP.
-However, for catchments smaller than 90 acres, using a 1-minute unit hydrograph is recommended particularly if significant differences are found between the "excess precipitation" and "runoff hydrograph" volumes listed in the summary output.
-For very small catchments (i.e. smaller than 10 acres), especially those with high imperviousness, the 1-minute unit hydrograph will be needed to preserve runoff volume integrity. - Length: The length in miles from the downstream design point of the catchment or subcatchment along the main flow path to the furthest point on its respective catchment or subcatchment boundary.
-When subdividing a catchment into a series of subcatchments, the subcatchment length shall include the distance required for runoff to reach the major drainageway from the farthest point in the subcatchment. - Length to Centroid: Distance in miles from the design point of the catchment or subcatchment along the stream path to its respective catchment or subcatchment centroid. - Slope: The length-weighted, corrected average slope of the catchment in feet per foot. - o There are natural processes at work that limit the time to peak of a unit hydrograph as a natural stream or vegetated channel becomes steeper.
-To account for this phenomenon, it is recommended that the slope used in CUHP for streams and vegetated channels be adjusted using Figure 6-4. - o When a riprap channel is evaluated, use the measured (i.e., uncorrected) average channel invert slope. - In concrete-lined channels and buried conduits, the velocities can be very high.
-For this reason, UDFCD recommends use of the average ground slope (i.e., not flow-line slope) where concrete-lined channels and/or storm drains dominate.
-There is no correction factor or upper limit recommended to the slope for concrete-lined channels and buried conduits.
+However, for catchments smaller than approximately 90 acres, MHFD recommends using a 1-minute unit hydrograph time step, particularly if there are significant differences between the "excess precipitation" and "runoff hydrograph" volumes listed in the summary output.
+For very small catchments (i.e., smaller than 10 acres) and those with high imperviousness, a 1-minute time step may be needed to preserve runoff volume integrity. - Length: The length in miles (or feet) from the downstream design point of the catchment along the main flow path to the furthest point on its respective catchment boundary (i.e., the longest flow path in the catchment).
+When subdividing a catchment into a series of subcatchments, the subcatchment length shall include the distance required for runoff to reach the major drainageway from the farthest point in the subcatchment. - Length to Centroid: Distance in miles (or feet) from the design point of the catchment along the longest flow path to a point perpendicular to its respective catchment centroid.
+Length to centroid does not include the distance from the longest flow path to the centroid itself. - Slope: The length-weighted, corrected average catchment slope in feet per foot (ft/ft). - " There are natural processes at work that limit the time to peak of a unit hydrograph as a natural stream or vegetated channel becomes steeper.
+To account for this phenomenon, adjust the slope used in CUHP for streams and vegetated channels using Figure 6-4. - " When a riprap channel is evaluated, use the measured (i.e., uncorrected) average channel invert slope. - " In concrete-lined channels and buried conduits, the velocities can be very high.
+For this reason, MHFD recommends using the average ground slope (i.e., not flow-line slope) where concrete-lined channels and/or storm drains dominate.
+There is no correction factor or upper limit recommended for the slope of concrete-lined channels and buried conduits. - " When drop structures are present in channels, use the average slope of the channel between drop structures to account for the effects of drop structures in reducing slope and velocities.